Does Matcha Stain Your Teeth? – Myth or Truth

 Beyond this, however, the health benefits of matcha speak for themselves.
 For example, regular matcha consumption is often associated with healthy, sustained weight loss, a strengthening of the immune system, and an improvement in overall wellness.

-In this article, we’ll work to dispel the myth that matcha can stain your teeth - discussing why it came about in the first place while also touching upon the many ways in which matcha products are good for your dental health.
+In this article, we’ll work to dispel the myth that matcha can stain your teeth - discussing why it came about in the first place while also touching upon the many ways in which matcha products are good for your dental health and oral hygiene.

 Does Matcha Stain Your Teeth?